-- ASR Captions: Automatic closed captions, rendering the speaker audio into text ni real-time.
+- ASR Captions: Automatic closed captions, rendering the speaker audio into text in real-time.

-- Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names, or accuracy.
+- Glossary function: Enhance captions accuracy by pre-loading the system with specific names, brand names or product names.

 - MT Captions: Real-time machine-translated captions, rendering the content into a different language automatically.

 Interprefy Captions are generated off the audio speech of each speaker (and interpreter, if active) using Automated Speech Recognition (ASR) technology powered by Artificial Intelligence (AI).

 The AI provides text directly from the words being spoken.
 Just like interpretation, captions will follow as live transcription slightly after the speaker has delivered their words.